 Muelleria is the research journal of Royal Botanic Gardens Victoria (formerly Royal Botanic Gardens Melbourne).
 Publication commenced in 1955.
 Muelleria publishes papers on Southern Hemisphere plant, algal and fungal systematics, particularly relating to Australia.
 The scope of the journal covers taxonomic revisions; phylogenetic and biogeographical studies; short papers describing new taxa, documenting nationally significant new records, or resolving nomenclatural matters; historical analyses relevant to systematics; and any research contributing to knowledge of plant, algal or fungal diversity.
 See the Muelleria page for the online issues as well as details on submitting manuscripts, subscription, exchange and back orders.

 Prior to VicFlora the four volume Flora of Victoria was the essential reference work on the vascular plants of Victoria.
 The Flora covered flowering plants, conifers and ferns and allied plants.
 Both native and naturalised species were included.
 An introductory volume presented summaries for Victoria of palaeobotany, botanical exploration, climate, geology and geomorphology, soils, bioregions, Koori plant use, fire ecology, exotic flora and rare or threatened plants.

 In the three taxonomic volumes, each species had a standardised description as well as a distribution map and notes on ecology.
-Most species are illustrated with line drawings, usually showing details of flowers and fruits.
+Most species were illustrated with line drawings, usually showing details of flowers and fruits.
 Keys were provided for families, genera and species and for infraspecific taxa as necessary.